Can you save money by not ordering a building survey?

 The costs vary depending on the size and price paid for the property.
 A HomeBuyer Report starts from 480 INC VAT and a Building Survey from 600 INC VAT.

-Prices vary considerably from surveyor to surveyor, and especially in different parts of the UK.
+Prices vary considerably from surveyor to surveyor, especially in different parts of the UK (and other parts of the world as well).
 The best advice is to shop around and speak to at least three surveyors and inspect their online reviews to make sure you get some background on the type of service you are going to receive.

 Andrew Boast MAAT MIC